sjbrown/misc_work/lang_notes.rst

     2. use the value for a symbol-specific lookup
     3. maybe the expression is called a "Selector"?
 <name>.<integer> :
-    The above mentioned float-default that is runtime-expensive and might spit out a warning
+    The above mentioned Decimal-default that is runtime-expensive and spits out a warning

 Ok, now that we've gone this far, let's look at the quotes again...